May 19, 2003 - present

 Justice O'Donnell has been honored by every school and university he attended: St. Edward High School presented him with its Alumnus of the Year Award in 2005, Kent State University recognized him as an outstanding graduate of the College of Arts & Sciences, and Cleveland State University awarded him its Distinguished Alumni Award.
 In addition, the University of Akron School of Law conferred an honorary doctor of law degree when he presented the commencement address in 2005.
 He was named Person of the Year by the Mayo Society of Greater Cleveland in 2015, was the 2006 recipient of the Jurisprudence Award from the American ORT Cleveland Chapter, and he became a member of the 2011 Irish Legal 100, a group of prominent Irish lawyers and judges selected from across the United States.

 Justice O'Donnell currently resides in Rocky River with his wife, Mary Beth.
-The couple has four adult children—Terrence, Michael, Colleen, and Nora, and enjoy spending time with their seven grandchildren, Terrence, Charlie, Claire, Emmett, Kevin, Molly, and Maggie.
+The couple has four adult children—Terrence, Michael, Colleen, and Nora, and enjoy spending time with their eight grandchildren, Terrence, Charlie, Claire, Emmett, Kevin, Molly, Maggie, and Andrew.

 PDF files may be viewed, printed, and searched using the free Acrobat® Reader